Back to All Resources

 Understanding PSURs: A Guide to Periodic Safety Update Reports

-What is a PSUR?
+What is a PSUR in medical devices?

-A PSUR is a comprehensive report that provides an evaluation of the safety and performance of a medical device or in vitro diagnostic product over a defined period of time.
+PSUR is an acronym for Periodic Safety Update Reports.
+In the medical device context a PSUR is a comprehensive report that provides an evaluation of the safety and performance of a medical device or in vitro diagnostic product over a defined period of time.
 The report summarizes the manufacturer’s post-market surveillance activities, including adverse event reporting, complaint handling, and other sources of safety information.
 The purpose of the report is to identify any potential safety concerns associated with the use of the product and to assess the risk-benefit balance.

 What information is included in a PSUR?